Arianna Huffington says tech can do better, from Uber to Elon Musk

 "Technology is amazing, but it needs to be put in its place, and we need to set boundaries so that we have time to connect with ourselves and to build deep connections with others."

 This is part of the mission at her wellness startup, Thrive Global.
 Huffington founded it in 2016 after leaving the Huffington Post to build courses, apps, media and other products that encourage tiny behavioral changes to help create those boundaries.
-She also recently tried to drive the point home with an open letter to Tesla Motors CEO Elon Musk, basically encouraging him to sleep more and work less.
+She also tried to drive the point home last month in an open letter to Tesla Motors CEO Elon Musk, basically encouraging him to sleep more and work less.

 "The science is clear," she writes.
 "And what it tells us is that there's simply no way you can make good decisions and achieve your world-changing ambitions while running on empty."